 Varmints pop out at any given time.
 But they are usually out in the low-light and during the night.
 The Bushnell Banner Dawn and Dusk is a pretty sweet looking scope.
 It gathers in all kinds of light through the lens to help you shoot at dusk and dawn.

 When you look through the scope in low-light scenarios, it will provide high-quality images.
 This allows you to find your targets from a good distance (100 to 200 yards).

 The Bushnell name is best known for making reliable scopes that get the job done.
 Your precise and accurate shots will knock a varmint dead in its tracks.
 Don’t forget, you can even rid your property of predators terrorizing your livestock.

 10 SWFA SS Tactical Riflescope

-The Leupold VX-3i is designed to be 100% waterproof, fog proof and shockproof.
-In addition, it is extremely lightweight so as not to contribute to user fatigue.
+The Leupold VX-3i is designed to be 100% waterproof, fog proof, and shockproof.
+In addition, it is extremely lightweight.
+You will never struggle to use this scope for a long shoot.

-As with any purchase, be sure to ask your local gun experts for suggestions.
-They can steer you in the right direction and help you pick the right scope.
+As with any purchase, be sure to ask your local gun expert for suggestions.
+They can steer you towards the right scope for varmint hunting.
 At the end of the day, the best scope is the one that works best for you.